SIP for NRI: How to Invest in Indian Mutual Funds from Abroad (2026)

 US and Canada NRI: The FATCA Challenge

-Due to FATCA (Foreign Account Tax Compliance Act) reporting requirements, many Indian AMCs (Asset Management Companies) have stopped accepting investments from US and Canada-based NRIs — they don't want the administrative burden of IRS reporting.
+A common question is can US-based NRIs invest in Indian mutual funds at all.
+The answer is yes, but with friction: due to FATCA (Foreign Account Tax Compliance Act) reporting requirements, many Indian AMCs (Asset Management Companies) have stopped accepting investments from US and Canada-based NRIs — they don't want the administrative burden of IRS reporting.

 AMCs that still accept US/Canada NRI investments: